google-research/tensorflow_constrained_optimization/README.md

 *   [Optimizing general inequality-constrained problems](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/train/)

     *   [constrained_optimizer.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/train/constrained_optimizer.py):
-        contains the `ConstrainedOptimizer` interface, which is similar to (but different from) `tf.train.Optimizer`, with the main difference being that `ConstrainedOptimizer`s are given `ConstrainedMinimizationProblem`s
-        to optimize, and perform constrained optimization.
+        contains `ConstrainedOptimizerV1` and `ConstrainedOptimizerV2`, which
+        inherit from `tf.compat.v1.train.Optimizer` and
+        `tf.keras.optimizers.Optimizer`, respectively, and are the base classes for our constrained optimizers.
+The main difference between our constrained optimizers, and normal TensorFlow optimizers, is that ours can optimize `ConstrainedMinimizationProblem`s in addition to loss functions.

     *   [lagrangian_optimizer.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/train/lagrangian_optimizer.py):
-        contains the `LagrangianOptimizerV1` and `LagrangianOptimizerV2'
+        contains the `LagrangianOptimizerV1` and `LagrangianOptimizerV2`
-        implementation, which are constrained optimizers implementing the Lagrangian approach discussed above (with additive updates to the Lagrange multipliers).
+        implementations, which are constrained optimizers implementing the Lagrangian approach discussed above (with additive updates to the Lagrange multipliers).
 You should use these optimizer for problems *without* proxy constraints.
-It may also work for problems with proxy constraints, but we recommend using a proxy-Lagrangian optimizer, instead.
+It may also work well on problems *with* proxy constraints, but we recommend using a proxy-Lagrangian optimizer, instead.

         These optimizers is most similar to Algorithm 3 in Appendix C.3 of